Mapping Terrorist and Violent Attacks in Afghanistan in 2021 (Credits: SpecialEurasia, Author: Giuliano Bifolchi)

-- Kabul province (East Afghanistan): this is the region where is located the Afghan capital Kabul.
-The province has a multi-ethnic population (Tajiks, Pashtuns, Hazaras, Uzbeks, Baloch, Turkmen, Hindu) living predominantly in the urban areas.
+- Kabul province (East Afghanistan): the region where the Afghan capital Kabul is located.
+The province has a multi-ethnic population (Tajiks, Pashtuns, Hazaras, Uzbeks, Baloch, Turkmen, and Hindu) living predominantly in the urban areas.

 - Kunduz province (North Afghanistan): it is a tribal area at the Afghan-Tajik borders where different ethnic groups live (Pashtun, Uzbek, Tajik, Turkmen, Hazara, and Pashai).
 Since 2010, the Kunduz province has become one of the most unstable provinces in Afghanistan due to the Taliban and other terrorist groups’ activities.

-- Herat province (West Afghanistan): it has a multi-ethnic population largely Persian-speaking and borders Iran and Turkmenistan.
+- Herat province (West Afghanistan) has a multi-ethnic population that is largely Persian-speaking and borders Iran and Turkmenistan.
 This region has strategic importance since the Turkmenistan-Afghanistan-Pakistan-India gas pipeline (TAPI) should cross the province and allow Ashgabat’s natural gas export to the east (Gasdotto TAPI tra speranze future e interessi geopolitici).

 - Balkh province: it is a multi-ethnic and mostly Persian-speaking (45% Tajik, 25% Hazara) society and borders Tajikistan, Uzbekistan, and Turkmenistan.

-After the U.S. troops’ withdrawal and the Taliban rise to power, the main threat for Afghan security seems to be the Islamic State-Khorasan which until now has concentrated its violent attacks in the areas of Kabul Province and the city of Jalalabad in the Nangarhar, which shares an international border with Pakistan.
+After the U.S. troops’ withdrawal and the Taliban’s rise to power, the main threat to Afghan security seems to be the Islamic State-Khorasan which until now has concentrated its violent attacks in the areas of Kabul Province and the city of Jalalabad in the Nangarhar, which shares an international border with Pakistan.

 Terrorism and victims in Afghanistan: interpreting the data

 The chart underlines that May 2021 registered the highest number of terrorist attacks (nine), which caused 140 dead and 221 injured.
-Considering that in April 2021 the U.S. President Joe Biden announced the entire troops’ withdrawal from Afghanistan since May 1st, 2021, the rising number of terrorist attacks in May might be interpreted as the Taliban’s strategy to exert pressure on Washington and its allies.
+Considering that in April 2021, U.S. President Joe Biden announced the entire troops’ withdrawal from Afghanistan on May 1st, 2021, the rising number of terrorist attacks in May might be interpreted as the Taliban’s strategy to exert pressure on Washington and its allies.